Pomax/mahjong/README.md

 **status: close to alpha release**

 This is a work in progress, so there's plenty that doesn't work right now, hopefully I can take this line out of the README.md in the near future.

+## License?

+While this code is being developed, everything in this repository is "all rights reserved".
+You have permission to clone this repo to run the code, but you can't modify and then redistribute the code, and you most certainly aren't permitted to run the code and make that accessible to the world at large.

+These restrictions will be greatly relaxed once the code gets closer to "releasable" state.

 ## Contributing